This website is intended for individuals living in the United States.

 The role of the immune system is to protect the body.
 With autoimmune diseases, however, some immune cells make antibodies that attack the body’s own tissues.
 This can cause inflammation in many parts of the body, leading to a wide range of possible symptoms.

-There are more than 100 autoimmune diseases.Footnote1 Current treatments can help manage symptoms, but people still experience flare-ups—periods when symptoms worsen dramatically or new symptoms arise.Footnote2 Treatments that work differently and prove to be effective at targeting autoimmune diseases could potentially slow or stop disease progression.
+There are more than 100 autoimmune diseases.Footnote1 Current treatments can help manage symptoms, but people still experience flare-ups – periods when symptoms worsen dramatically or new symptoms arise.Footnote2 Treatments like cell therapy that work differently in the body in how they target autoimmune diseases could potentially slow or stop disease progression.
+The three autoimmune diseases being researched as part of this study are: systemic sclerosis (SSc or scleroderma), idiopathic inflammatory myopathy (IIM or myositis), and ANCA-associated vasculitis (AAV or polyangiitis).

 Reference